 Shops in Malaga

 Essential shops, mostly for food, haven’t closed during lockdown in Malaga and they will continue to open.
-In phase 2, shops can open to 40% of their capacity.
+In phase 3, shops can open to 50% of their capacity.
 In the smallest ones in Malaga, this will be 1 or 2 people inside at a time maximum.
-Shopping centres can open, although their communal areas will be closed.
+Shopping centres can open and their communal areas must keep to 40% of their capacity.

 Does this mean my favourite shop in Malaga will be open?

 Not necessarily because it will depend on the owner’s decision.
 There are strict health guidelines in place and opening to 50% of capacity may not be financially viable.
 We expect some small shops to decide to wait.

 Atarazanas and other food markets in Malaga have remained open during lockdown.
 Open-air markets will be up and running again, but with capacity restrictions.
 Stalls will also have to be further apart.
 Official guidelines limit the number of stalls to 50% of the usual total.